Left-wing terrorism: History

+Americas

 United States

 The Weather Underground was a domestic terrorist group that developed as "a small, violent offshoot of Students for a Democratic Society," a group that originated in the 1960s to advocate for social change.
 Between 1973 and 1975, the Symbionese Liberation Army was active, committing bank robberies, murders, and other acts of violence.
 Other terrorist groups such as the small New World Liberation Front resorted to death threats, drive-by shootings and planting of pipe-bombs in the late 1970s.
 During the 1980s, both the May 19th Communist Organization (M19CO) and the smaller United Freedom Front were active.
 After 1985, following the dismantling of both groups, one source reports there were no confirmed acts of left-wing terrorism by similar groups.
 Incidents of left-wing terrorism dropped off at the end of the Cold War (circa 1989), partly due to the loss of support for communism.

-In October 2020, the killing of Aaron Danielson was added to the CSIS terrorism database as a deadly "far-left" attack, the first such incident in over two decades.
-The killing is also referenced on the Anti-Defamation League's page on antifa, as the only "suspected antifa-related murder" to date; and the left-leaning liberal think tank New America Foundation's tally of killings during terrorist attacks in the U.S. since 9/11, as the first recorded fatality in a far-left attack.
+In October 2020, the killing of Aaron Danielson was added to the CSIS terrorism database as a deadly far-left attack, the first such incident in over two decades.
+The killing is also referenced on the Anti-Defamation League's page on antifa, as the only "suspected antifa-related murder" to date; and in the liberal think tank New America Foundation's tally of killings during terrorist attacks in the U.S. since 9/11 as the first recorded fatality in a far-left attack.

+In the wake of the September 2025 assassination of Charlie Kirk, Donald Trump and others broadly attributed terrorist acts to left wing actors.
+However, studies show that well over half of political violence over recent decades has been caused by right-wing perpetrators, followed by Islamist extremists, followed by left-wing actors.
+From 2022 through 2024, all 61 political killings were committed by right-wing extremists.

 19 May Communist Organization

 The May 19th Communist Organization, also referred to as the 19 May Communist Coalition, was a United States-based, self-described revolutionary organization formed by splintered-off members of the Weather Underground and the Black Liberation Army.
 The M19CO name was derived from the birthdays of Ho Chi Minh and Malcolm X. The 19 May Communist Organization was active from 1978 to 1985.
-It also included members of the Black Panthers and the Republic of New Africa (RNA).
+It also included members of the Black Panthers and the Republic of New Afrika (RNA).
 According to a 2001 US government report, the alliance between Black Liberation Army and Weather Underground members had three objectives: free political prisoners from US prisons; appropriate capitalist wealth (through armed robberies) to fund their operations; and initiate a series of bombings and terrorist attacks against the United States.

-Latin America

-Stefan M. Aubrey describes the Sandinistas, Shining Path, 19th of April Movement, and Revolutionary Armed Forces of Colombia (FARC) as the main organizations involved in left-wing terrorism in Latin America during the 1970s and 1980s.
-These organizations opposed the United States government and drew local support as well as receiving support from the Soviet Union and Cuba.